Police investigating reports of children being approached in Bromley | ITV News

 Police investigating reports of children being approached in Bromley

-Police have increased their presence in Bromley after receiving four separate reports of children being followed over the past week.
+Police patrols have been increased in Bromley after four separate reports of children being followed over the past week.

 The Metropolitan Police said two boys were approached separately by a man in the south-east London borough on April 30 between 4pm and 4.30pm.